Resistance Band Pallof Hold exercise demonstration image

 Safety Notes

-• Discontinue immediately if you feel sharp pain in your back or shoulders.
+• Stop if sharp pain in core or shoulders occurs.

 Spotting